12 tiny worlds

 almost silly with excitement whenever I give talks about this, which is unusual because I'm actually a very shy person, but I don't seem that way when I'm talking about this.

-Zach Blount was not actually there for the discovery of the lemony citrate eating behavior in the C.
+Zach Blount was not actually there for the discovery of the lemony citrate eating behavior in the C. coli because he joined Richard Lensky's lab as a PhD student a little later on.

 But through a series of lucky breaks, he wound up directly involved in studying the citrate eaters.
+And the entire project fell into my lab.

-Zach wound up spending the next few years of his life trying to figure out what exactly had happened with these E.
+Zach wound up spending the next few years of his life trying to figure out what exactly had happened with these E. coli, how they had developed the ability to eat this lemony citrate stuff.

-And to do that, he went back into the freezer to unfreeze some of the past generations of E.
+And to do that, he went back into the freezer to unfreeze some of the past generations of E. coli to then see if he could get them to do this again, essentially.

+It was a lot of waiting and worrying, is this going to work?
 There's actually a picture of him sitting next to more than 13,000 little trays that he used to grow just a whole lot of E.

-coli, which he then kept careful track of in a bunch of notebooks and spreadsheets, waiting to see if the E.
+coli, which he then kept careful track of in a bunch of notebooks and spreadsheets. waiting to see if the E.

 coli would re-evolve the ability to eat this lemony dessert.